DylanMH/vantage-stats/CONTRIBUTING.md

 - Focus on the code, not the person
 - Help maintain a welcoming community

-Thank you for contributing to Kovaak's Insight! 🎯
+Thank you for contributing to Vantage Stats! 🎯